andrijdemianczuk/Ingenius_Impala/README.md

 1. By default, the project uses the `main` catalog.
 If you want to use a different catalog create a catalog making note of the name (e.g., `development`)
 1. A database with a unique user name will be created in the data prep notebook.
 This can be overridden if prefer a custom catalog name.
 1. For this lab, if you want to use different catalog and database names they will need to be updated in each notebook and python module.
+1. Open the folder `1_data_prep`.
+In here, there are two notebooks.
+The first notebook (`01_data_prep`) only needs to be run once to create the originating data source, database and data volume.
-1. Open `00_data_prep` and modify the variables declared in the first cell.
+1. Open `01_data_prep` and modify the variables declared in the first cell.
 These variables set the catalog name, database and storage volume labels.
-1. Run the contents of `00_data_prep`.
+1. Run the contents of `01_data_prep`.
 It is recommended to run this notebook in sequence for optimal compatability.
-1. `00_data_prep` is a notebook that takes in a csv file of our data and chunks it up into a series of smaller csvs and parquet files that we can use to update incrementally.
+1. `01_data_prep` is a notebook that takes in a csv file of our data and chunks it up into a series of smaller csvs and parquet files that we can use to update incrementally.
 This is a realistic simluation of data coming in and landing in a storage directory that the pipeline in this workshop will use to ingest, integrate and process.
     1. `01_data_prep` creates the entire structure for the csv loader.
 You need a storage volume for this to work properly.
-We're calling ours `data` and it's under the `development.ncr` database
+We're calling ours `data` and it's under the `development.{your_unique_database}` database
     1. `02_ingest_file` is a script that we'll run to incrementally load one csv file after the other.
 This script copies data from the csv volume directory to the loaded volume directory to simulate files 'landing' in some type of cloud storag object.
     1. `02_ingest_file` has one cell at the bottom that's commented out.
 This commented out cell resets the testing environment clearing out the loaded files and drops the pipeline tables.
 To re-run the pipeline from scratch, it needs to be either deleted and re-importanted or fully refreshed.
 To do that, simply uncomment the lines in the cell and replace the name of the catalog and database with your own:
     ```python